The Beatles in India: Arrivals

 The Beatles and their entourage travelled to Rishikesh in two groups.
-Lennon and his wife Cynthia, Harrison and his wife Pattie Boyd, and the latter's sister Jenny arrived in Delhi on 15 February.
+Lennon and his wife, Cynthia, Harrison and his wife, Pattie Boyd, and Boyd's sister Jenny arrived in Delhi on 15 February.
 They were met by Mal Evans, their longtime assistant and former road manager, who had arranged the 150 mi, six-hour taxi drive to Rishikesh.
 Once there, the party walked across the Lakshman Jhula footbridge, over the River Ganges, and up the hill to the Maharishi's ashram.
 McCartney and his girlfriend Jane Asher and Ringo Starr and his wife Maureen landed in Delhi on 19 February.
 Since the press were expecting McCartney and Starr's party after the first group's arrival, they were subjected to constant attention.
 As soon as Starr arrived, he asked Evans to take him to a doctor because of a reaction to an inoculation.
 As a result, Starr, McCartney and their partners stayed overnight in Delhi and travelled to Rishikesh with Evans early on 20 February.

 The Beatles arrived at the ashram three weeks into the course, which was due to end on 25 April.
 They were followed by a retinue of reporters and photographers, who were mostly kept out of the fenced and gated compound.
 Evans and Beatles aide Neil Aspinall were there for much of the time.
 Alexis "Magic Alex" Mardas, the Greek electronics engineer who had been among the first to recommend the Maharishi to the band in 1967, arrived four weeks later.
 Denis O'Dell, the head of the Beatles' company Apple Films, also joined them for a brief time.
 In his memoir The Love You Make, Brown says that he only learned of the Beatles' intention to leave for India that same month, even though he and the band were committed to launching their multimedia company Apple Corps.
 He adds: "The mastery of Transcendental Meditation, they hoped, would give them the wisdom to run Apple."

 Also there were Donovan, songwriter and sculptor Gyp "Gypsy Dave" Mills, Mike Love, jazz flautist Paul Horn, actors Tom Simcox and Jerry Stovin, and dozens of others, all Europeans or Americans.
 Farrow was joined by her sister, Prudence, and their brother John.
 American socialite Nancy Cooke de Herrera was also present, in her role as the Maharishi's publicist and confidant.
 A lifelong devotee to TM and subsequently an instructor to many celebrities, Cooke de Herrara later wrote that the Maharishi gave "special attention" to the celebrity meditators, which she feared would feed their egos and be detrimental to the experience.
 Although members of the press were barred from the ashram, journalist Lewis Lapham was granted access to write a feature article on the retreat for The Saturday Evening Post.
 Paul Saltzman, a young Canadian filmmaker travelling in India, camped outside the compound until he was invited in and welcomed into the Beatles' circle.
 Despite speculation, Shirley MacLaine did not attend the retreat, and Lennon decided against bringing his artist friend Yoko Ono.